thearchitector/dotfiles-arch/README.md

 ### Burning the latest Arch Linux ISO

-You need the ISO file in order to burn it to a USB and install it on your computer.
+You need an ISO file in order to burn it to a USB and install it on your computer.
 You can download the correct ISO for your region from the official download page here (<https://www.archlinux.org/download/>).
-Keep in mind that these ISOs might differ depending on mirror server, so choose it carefully and from a reputable source.
+Keep in mind that these ISOs might differ depending on which mirror server you choose, so pick carefully and from a reputable source.

 Once you've downloaded the ISO, you can easily burn it to your USB device using `dd`.
 Remember to point the `if` argument to the location to which you downloaded the ISO and the `of` argument to the USB device onto which to burn it.
 Depending on the capabilities of your drive and your USB protocol version, this might take a minute.